 Welcome to Adults ministries.
 We long for every person to be found in Christ and to live out Christ’s call.
 We do that by working together to seek Christ, experience His love, and grow in His grace.

-Join our retired Presbyterian pastors as they continue an in-depth study of the book of John.
-Consisting of teaching, personal study, discussion and application of God’s Word, this class will be led by a different retired pastor each week.
+Join our retired Presbyterian pastors as they continue an in-depth Bible study of the Book of Acts.
+Consisting of teaching, personal study, discussion, and application of God’s Word, this class will be led by a different retired pastor each week.
 Bring your Bible and questions.

 At FPC we take Men seriously.
 Discipleship (D-Groups), fun "men-sized" fellowship (around a barbecue, a ballgame or a service project), mission trips and informal gatherings are just some of the ways we grow men into the image of The Man: Jesus.
 Experience what it means to be a real man.
 FPC Men, Better Together in Christ.